Normio/Homelab/Yubikey/FIDO2.md

     IdentityOnly yes
 ```

+> Note: the order of `IdentityFile` defines the order of Yubikeys used to login.
+The order is from top to bottom.

 ## Use key on Putty CAC

 First import keys by going to `Connection` -> `SSH` -> `Certificate` -> `FIDO Tools` -> `Import keys`